-The side effects of Radiotherapy will typically continue to build up for 7 days after completion of your treatment.
-You will have access to your healthcare team during this time.
-You will be given advice regarding your aftercare when you complete your treatment.
-This may include follow-up by the community team in your area.
+The side effects of Radiotherapy will typically continue to build up for 7 days after completion of your treatment and may take some time to settle down.
+You will have access to your healthcare team during this time and will be given advice regarding your aftercare when you complete your treatment, which may include follow-up by the community team in your area.

 There are a number of sources for advice and support including: